 Also let your child see you reading.
 Go to the library and get a card for everyone in the family.
 Let your children pick their own books.
 Plus, the library offers free activities for all ages, from play groups to after-school homework help.

 Books and songs are not the only way to learn words.
-If your children make drawings, ask them to tell you a story about them.
-Then you can write words to accompany the drawing: “sun,” “house” or “Dad.”
+If your children draw, ask them to tell you a story about them.
+Then you can write words to identify the drawing: “sun,” “house” or “Dad.”

 • Set aside a quiet, cozy place to spend a few minutes reading with your child every day.

 • Your child wants to be like you, so let your child see you reading.